-Around 17: the 57 roof collapsed and the air conditioning system was on the already overloaded floor of the 5 floor.
-Then the main bearing columns collapsed.
-Within 20 seconds, the south wing collapsed completely, killing the 502 man and covering the 1500 with debris.
+At about 17:57 pm, the roof collapsed and the air conditioning systems found themselves on the already congested floor of the 5th floor.
+Then the main supporting columns collapsed.
+Within 20 seconds, the southern wing completely collapsed, killing 502 people and adding debris to another 1500.

 3. Blast in halifax, canada

-The ship started a fire, which led to the explosion and chain reaction of other explosives on board, with the result that the port and much of the city were completely destroyed.
-About 2 thousands of people died under the rubble of buildings and because of the fires that occurred after the explosion.
-Approximately 9 thousands of people were injured, 400 people lost their sight.
+A fire started on the ship, resulting in an explosion and a chain reaction of other explosives on board, leaving the port and much of the city completely destroyed.
+About 2 thousand people died under the rubble of buildings and because of the fires that emerged after the explosion.
+Approximately 9 thousand people were injured, 400 lost their sight.

-6 March 1987, an English passenger ferry overturned aboard when leaving Zeebrugge.
+On March 6, 1987, an English passenger ferry, leaving Zeebrugge, capsized on board.
 197 people died.

-In the evening of March 6, 1987, in the Belgian port of Zeebrugge, when the passengers had already taken their places in the cabins of the motor ship, loading of cars onto two car decks was completed.
+On the evening of March 6, 1987, in the Belgian port of Zeebrugge, when the passengers had already taken their places in the cabins of the ship, the loading of cars on two car decks was completed.

 To speed up the loading of cars on the upper deck, ballast (more than 300 tons) was accepted into the bow tanks, and since the ballast pump had a small capacity, only 40 tons had time to pump out half an hour before leaving the port.

-Therefore, the ferry went to the flight with a big trim on the nose.
-Later, investigating the causes of the crash, scientists and specialists will establish that a cargo weighing 500 tons was accepted on the upper car deck with a permissible load of 400 tons, and the average draft was exceeded by 13 cm.
+Therefore, the ferry left for the voyage with a large trim on the bow.
+Later, investigating the causes of the crash, scientists and specialists will establish that a load weighing 500 tons with a permissible load of 400 tons was taken onto the upper car deck, and the average draft was exceeded by 13 cm.

 However, these factors were not decisive.
-At the heart of the chain of violations, negligence and gross errors lay the "human factor".
+The chain of violations, negligence and gross mistakes was based on the so-called human factor.

 Panic overflowed in the crowded bars, restaurants, duty-free shops, cabins and decks.
 Those who were at the open portholes, just thrown into the sea.

-Some passengers managed to stay on the stern protruding from the water.
-From the icy embrace of the North Sea, 408 was saved.
-By the time the rescue boats arrived, the 50 corpses were already floating on the surface, another 123 drowned out from the interior of the Herald of Free Enterprise.
+Some of the passengers managed to fit on the stern protruding from the water.
+408 people were saved from the icy embrace of the North Sea.
+By the time the rescue boats arrived, 50 corpses were already floating on the surface, and another 123 drowned were removed from the Herald of Free Enterprise's interior.

 1. Tragedy at the Hyatt Regency Hotel, USA

-The collapse of the suspended galleries at the Hyatt Regency Hotel is a technological catastrophe that occurred in Kansas City on July 17 1981.
+The collapse of the hanging galleries at the Hyatt Regency is a man-made disaster that occurred in Kansas City on July 17, 1981.

-As a result of the disaster, 114 people died, 216 people were injured of varying degrees of severity.
+As a result of the disaster, 114 people were killed, 216 were injured of varying severity.

-Before 2001, it was the deadliest destruction of a man-made object in US history; more people died only during the collapse of the south tower of the World Trade Center in New York in 2001.
+Until 2001, it was the deadliest destruction of a man-made object in US history; more people died only in the 2001 collapse of the south tower of the World Trade Center in New York.

-The cause of the catastrophe was errors in the design of the construction of galleries, as a result of which the fastenings of the upper gallery could not bear the weight of the structures and the people standing on the galleries bent and collapsed.
+The cause of the disaster was mistakes in the design of the gallery structure, as a result of which the fastenings of the upper gallery could not bear the weight of the structures and the people standing on them.
+The galleries caved in and collapsed.

 stdClass Object ([term_id] => 745 [name] => errors [taxonomy] => post_tag [slug] => oshibki)Errors